 Substitutions and Modifications

 Any dietary or ingredient modifications/substitutions to this recipe may alter the end result in appearance and taste.
-My recipes have been tested several times as published in this post and The Gluten Free Austrian Blog is not responsible for the outcome of any recipe found on our website.
+I test my recipes several times as published in this post and The Gluten Free Austrian Blog is not responsible for the outcome of any recipe you find on our website.

 Want to be the first to know when a new recipe is live?